About

 About Max A. van Balgooy

 I moved to Rockville, Maryland in 2001 with my wife Mary from California to accept a position with the National Trust for Historic Preservation in Washington, DC.
 After ten years as an in-house consultant to the National Trust Historic Sites, I now head my own firm, Engaging Places LLC, to consult with historic sites, museums, and non-profit organizations across the country.
-Mary is the Executive Director of Peerless Rockville, the historic preservation organization in town.
+Mary was the Executive Director of Peerless Rockville, the historic preservation organization in town, and now joins me in at Engaging Places.
 We live in a 1960 split-level ranch in the Twinbrook Forest neighborhood of Rockville along with a dog, three cats, and occasional deer, foxes, and turtles.
-We recently completed a cool contemporary award-winning addition to our house, thanks to the design work of Jeff Broadhurst, AIA, and carpenter/housewright John Tessitore.
+We love architecture and design, so our house is an on-going remodeling project that received awards for the front yard landscaping (by Jordan Honeyman Landscaping) and a cool contemporary addition to the back of our house (by Rockvillian Jeff Broadhurst, AIA.

-For seven years, I served on Rockville’s Historic District Commission and currently serve on the Historic Preservation Commission for Montgomery County.
+I’ve previously served on Rockville’s Historic District Commission and the Historic Preservation Commission for Montgomery County, and worked on several campaigns for city and county offices.
 I have been actively engaged in community service for nearly twenty years, including on the board of Main Street Upland (a downtown business association); the Planning Commission for the City of Upland, California (where I helped develop ordinances for bed-and-breakfast inns and sidewalk cafes); and as the president of the Chaffey Communities Cultural Center, a regional non-profit organization based in Upland, California.
 Before coming to Maryland, I was the Associate Director of the Homestead Museum, a six-acre historic site in the City of Industry, California.
 Yes, I take history pretty seriously and received my M. A. in history from the University of Delaware (Hagley Fellow) and B. A. in history from Pomona College.